dr-evo/sins2-autocast/docs/bug-tracking/backlog/ability_list.md

   - provoke hysteria - WONTFIX (no issues) , stacks - no overlap check needed
 - rapture
   - vertigo - FIXED (aoe) - at least 5 targets, ignore ships without weapons
-  - vengeance - FIXED (priority, overlap) - don't overwrite existing buff, prioritize radiance with animosity, then caps and structures with 20% missing shields, then everything else
+  - vengeance - FIXED (priority, overlap)
+    - don't overwrite existing buff
+    - prioritize radiance with animosity
+    - then caps and structures with 20% missing shields
+    - then cruisers and frigates with below 50% shields and no damaged hull
   - domination - FIXED (prio) - prioritize combat cruisers, don't use if target hull damaged
   - malice - FIXED (aoe, overlap) - cast only if at least 5 targets would be hit
 - oblivia